COMP90054-2022S2/comp90054-a3-reversi/README.md

 1. Submit your first working version of your solution, by tagging the commit with the tag name as your student id.
 2. All your files should be in your submission directory (`agents/t_XXX/`).
 The file `agents/t_XXX/myTeam.py` should contain your AI-based Reversi agent as the individual agent for performance evaluation.
 We would highly recommend using your **own branch** for this task.
-3. We will clone your tag and run your code against a random player for 5 games.
-Your mark will be the number of games that your agent won.
+3. We will clone your tag and run your code against a random player for 100 games.
+Your mark will be awarded based on your winning ratio.
 4. **Please use your own github account to commit your code.** Otherwise, you would not be able to get marks.
 5. Please make sure the commit in your submitted (tag) is your own original work.